evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 ## 5. Write the first test

 Excellent!
 We are done with all the preparations and can write our first test.
+Add this method to your `MainActivityTests` class.

 ```Java
 @Test